-As an Osteopath, a Naturopath, and Father, I try to pay close attention to what my family are eating on a daily basis.
+As an Osteopath, a Nutrition loving Naturopath, and Father, I try to pay close attention to what my family are eating on a daily basis.
 One of the first questions I ask my wife and daughter after a day apart is “what have you eaten today?”.
-Most days I know because I usually prepare their lunches and dinners!
+Most days I know because I usually prepare their lunches and dinners.
 Unfortunately, like many parents, I struggle to feed my 5 year old daughter all the foods on my wish list, and have to engage in a daily battle of attrition, creativity and covert tactics to include as much nutrition in my daughter’s daily diet as possible.

 Kids are Sweet Enough Without Sugar!

-Observing my daughter’s eating habits has brought it home to me just how powerful our desire for sweet tasting foods can be.
+Observing my daughter’s eating habits has brought it home to me just how powerful our urge for sweet tasting foods can be.
 It is believed that our instinctive orientation towards sweet tasting things may have developed as a way of us detecting both safe and energy rich foods, as well as protecting us from consuming poisonous berries and plants, which are often bitter in taste.
 Plants can’t run away from us so they develop their own bitter tasting chemical defences in the form of toxins and poisons.

 Sugar is regarded as an addictive substance, and is associated with characteristics such as cravings, hazardous use, tolerance and withdrawal.
 It is known to hijack the reward centres of the brain, causing surges of dopamine in areas associated with motivation and reward.
 It also stimulates the release of chemicals that can actually reduce pain and cause a rush of pleasure.